spure02/rshell/README.md

 ## Known Bugs
+`hw4 v1.2`
+- Chaining the new connectors together with `|` is not working properly.
+It will create the appropriate `sPipe` object for the first argument, but then the shell stops reading everything after the first `|` and executes everything else.
+We believe this is because our `parse()` is neglecting anything that is still in `data` while parsing the user input.

 `hw3 v.1.1`
 - Although precedence does work, using the bracket `[ ]` notation for test is somewhat working.
 For example, an input such `echo hello ; [ -e rshell ]` will run and execute both left and right sides, however, an input such as `[ -e rshell ] ; echo hello` will execute the left side twice and ignore the right side completely.